 How much do the programmes cost?

-The Diploma in Radio Journalism, with the option of a Broadcasting endorsement, costs $5,718 (including GST) for domestic students, or $19,950 NZD (inpcluding GST) for international students.
+The Diploma in Radio Broadcasting costs $6,068 (including GST) for domestic students, or $19,950 NZD (including GST) for international students.

 As there are many different areas, different skill-sets can help.
 Strengths in English, public speaking and debating are always useful.
 Good spelling and grammar are very important.
 Previous experience with computers, at least on a basic level, is a must – as the on-air and recording studios all use high levels of technology.
 You must enjoy music, and have a good knowledge of current affairs.
 Radio is a time-driven industry, so you need to be able to turn up on time.